umr-ds/OFC4DNA/README.md

 >
 > docker logs -f ofc4dna

-by default, the container will run the optimization suite with the default parameters.
+By default, the container will run the optimization suite with the default parameters.

 #### Docker-hub image:
 The image is also available on docker-hub:
 [https://hub.docker.com/r/mosla/ofc4dna](https://hub.docker.com/r/mosla/ofc4dna)

 ### Other improvements:
-All improvemtns shown in the paper were directly integrated into the NOREC4DNA framework and can either directly or using this optimization suite.
+All improvements shown in this work were directly integrated into the NOREC4DNA framework and can be used either directly or using this optimization suite.
 For more information, see the NOREC4DNA repository:
 [https://github.com/umr-ds/NOREC4DNA](https://github.com/umr-ds/NOREC4DNA)